saisurbehera/saisur.matcha/content/notes/Idea List.md

   - dreams
 enableToc: false
 ---
 Open ideas, if you would want to collaborate on any of these, please let me know.
+I have done some progress in them but not detailed enoughs

 - Light L16 stiching algorithm
 	- Replace the method of laplacian blending with a more advanced method.
 Specifically try Alpha blending and cyclendrical blending
 - Automatic Minecraft Player and Crafter